ascorbic/unpic-img/docs/src/api.md

 its own image CDN, or if you are using a provider that can transform remote images.

-See the [unpic](https://github.com/ascorbic/unpic) for supported values.
+See the [the list of providers](/providers) for supported values.

 ### `operations`

-This allows you to pass provider-specific operations that will be performed on any images that use that provider.
+This allows you to pass type-safe, provider-specific operations that will be performed on any images that use that provider.
 You can pass options for multiple providers if the images could come from different sources, and it will automatically apply the correct operations to each image, according to the detected provider.

 In this example, we want the image to be flipped horizontally.
 The `imgix` and `bunny` providers both support this operation but with different names, so we